 - 1. Design, implement, and evaluate standards-driven, comprehensive counseling and guidance programs in K-12 schools that are needs based; - 2.
 Consult and collaborate with teachers, parents, and other professionals in order to solve student problems; - 3.
 Advise students about their educational and career plans; - 4.
 Counsel students individually about their personal and social development; - 5.
 Counsel students in groups about their personal/social and/or academic development; - 6.
-Understand factors contributing to and methods and programs for preventing school failure; - 7.
-Enlist knowledge of social and cultural influences that may act as a barrier to learning and demonstrate competence as an advocate for diversity and inclusion.
+Understand factors contributing to and methods and programs for supporting student success; - 7.
+Enlist knowledge of social and cultural influences that may impact learning and demonstrate competence as an advocate for diversity and inclusion.